-Recently we gave a talk at the Surbiton Business Expo.
+Recently we gave a talk at the Surbiton Business Expo, part of Surbiton Business Community.
 We spoke about how to make quick, free wins in local SEO strategies to get your website to the top of Google search, and Pay Per Click (or PPC) for local businesses.

 Focusing on the small